 - That you have experience of holding others either in one to one or group settings

-When we confirm that you have a place we will ask for your deposit to secure your place.
+To apply please complete the on line Application form.
+When we confirm that you have a place we will ask for your deposit of £120 to secure your place.